Blaze (British and Irish TV channel)

-Blaze is a British English language free-to-air television channel owned by Hearst Networks UK, a joint venture between A&E Networks and Sky Group.
+Blaze is a British English-language free-to-air TV channel owned by Hearst Networks UK, a joint venture between A&E Networks and Sky Group.
 This channel allows UK A&E to use its programming for the complete "lifecycle".

 A+E Networks Italy launched its Blaze on Sky Italy on March 22, 2017.
 In Spain and Portugal, a version of Blaze channel was launched by AMC Networks International in joint-venture with A&E Networks to replace the A&E channel on 18 April 2018, but closed and replaced with AMC Break on 19 April 2022.
 The Italian version of the channel was closed on 1 August 2023.

 Format and programming

 The channels' programming is a best of A&E shows.
 Blaze was the first channel launched in the UK by A&E Networks that did not borrow its name from one of the company's U.S. channels.
 The abbreviation "A&E" is commonly used to mean "Accident and Emergency unit" in the UK, so the company decided not to use that brand for the channel.

 Having originally only aired imported and rerun programming, Blaze commissioned its first original programme, Flipping Bangers, in 2017.
 It premiered on 6 April 2018 as a part of the Car Night programming block.
-A second season was later commissioned.
+The series has run for three seasons; a fourth was in talks but not yet announced as of November 2024.